Greening Southway

 Once they have identified and prioritised improvements in collaboration with the community, the team will assist in the preparation of two submissions for funding – one for continued and more substantial support from the University and one to fund the interventions.

-For this specific two-month project, the team are aiming for three core results:
+For this specific two-month project, the team aimed for three core results:

 - The co-creation of a documented shared vision for Southway